silvioqdockers/docker-apache-symfony/README.md

 ----

 There are several Symfony Docker images to choose from.
-I created this one because I needed one based on Debian, and because I believe the image should have only include the core requirements.
+I created this one because I needed one based on Debian, and because I believe the image should only include the core requirements.
 It's easier to add than to remove things when extending an image.

 Note, this is not an image for building Symfony applications.
 You will need a separate image (TODO) to run tools like Composer etc.